kosl/ihipp-examples/docs/week3.md

 ## 2.4 E: Rotating information around a ring

 ### Goal
--A set of processes are arranged in a ring.
+- A set of processes are arranged in a ring.
--Use MPI_Send and MPI_Recv routines to pass an array of numbers around in a ring, starting from rank 0.
+- Use MPI_Send and MPI_Recv routines to pass an array of numbers around in a ring, starting from rank 0.
--Program ends when rank 0 process receives the array back and computes its sum.
+- Program ends when rank 0 process receives the array back and computes its sum.

 ### Note
 Prevent deadlocks, i.e. something is sent and never received or receiver waits forever.